VirtualEngine/LegacyNetworking/README.md

 The LegacyNetworking module contains cmdlets and DSC resources for managing Windows 7 and Server 2008 R2 machines.
-These resources can be used to manage basic settings networking settings with down-level operating systems.
+These resources can be used to manage basic networking settings of down-level operating systems.
+Wherever possible, syntax compatibility with the xNetworking resource has been provided to easily replicate settings between different operating system versions.

 ### Included Cmdlets
 * **Get-LegacyNetAdapater**: Queries network adapters.